The Greek word "Chrysostomos" in the tenth

 possibility: the person standing next to Buck Mulligan,

-watching his moving mouth, listening to his verbal
+watching his moving mouth and listening to his verbal

 pyrotechnics.
 Stephen is the kind of person who can muse on